 In 2005/06, with the assistance of Deutsche Forstservice GmbH (DFS), the government of Liberia established permanent forest inventory plots as part of a ground-based monitoring strategy repeated every five years.
 The sample plots were systematically arranged in a 10 km x 10 km nation-wide grid and were stratified among 5 forest categories derived from the FRM land use/land cover map.
 The strata included three forest classes, and two agriculture-forest mosaic classes.
-A three cluster sampling methodology was applied to each inventory plot and divided into 1m - 3m radius circles for measuring small and large tree regeneration, and 6m and 12m radius circles for measuring small trees(dbh 10cm to 39.9cm) and large trees (dbh >40cm).
+A three cluster sampling methodology was applied to each inventory plot and divided into 1m - 3m radius circles for measuring small and large tree regeneration, and 6m and 12m radius circles for measuring small trees (dbh 10cm to 39.9cm) and large trees (dbh >40cm).
 A rapid forest inventory was implemented, but due to inaccessibility and poor infrastructure, only 167 of the required (SE + 10%) 405 sample clusters were collected.
-Below-ground biomass, liana, dead woody vegetation and litter were not measured.
-A preliminary estimation of forest biomass was derived from the inventory data to provide insight on possible carbon stock values per forest type.
-Equations used to estimate AGB and BGB for tropical moist hardwoods were taken from Annex 4A.1 of the IPCC GPG for LULUCF.
-The table below includes carbon estimates for the 5 forest categories:
+Belowground biomass, liana, dead woody vegetation and litter were not measured.
+Error estimates were too high to provide an accurate database on biomass stocks.